BabylonJS/OldDocumentationSite/content/generals/General/nullEngine.md

 - Run a server side version of your application / game
 - Use specific Babylon.js services (like gltf loaders for instance)

-To run a headless version of Babylon.js, just run:
+To use a headless version of Babylon.js, just run:

 ```
 var engine = new BABYLON.NullEngine();